 White water-based wood paints don’t discolour or yellow and rarely drip, although they’re not as hardwearing as oil-based ones.
 They also dry quickly and although you have to do several coats of white, especially on bare wood or MDF, the paint becomes easier and quicker to apply the more coats you do, so you can finish the job in a day, which usually isn’t the case with oil based.
 Other colours generally need just two or three coats, making them much less work than white water-based ones.

 The problem with some water-based wood paints is that they dry so quickly it’s hard to get a good finish – if you go back over an area that’s already started to dry, the finish can be ruined.
-The best white water-based wood paint I’ve used is Dulux Trade Quick Dry Satinwood.
+One of the best white water-based wood paints is Dulux Trade Quick Dry Satinwood.
 Although it can drip, it dries more slowly than most similar products, so it’s much easier to get a good finish.
 It’s a bit shinier than many satinwoods, but, more importantly, covers better and is more hardwearing – if you’re sceptical about water-based wood paints, try this one.

 As well as specific wood/metal paints, you can get water-based multi-surface paints that can be used on walls, ceilings, wood and metal, etc. These are ideal if you want different surfaces to match, as the same colour in a wood/metal paint and an emulsion (for walls) isn’t necessarily identical.